duncancmt/fu/README.md

 Remember that FU uses `block.timestamp` for durations, with a quantum of 1 day.
 The author recommends setting the voting delay to 2 days, the voting period to 1 week, the quorum fraction to 33%, and the timelock min delay to 2 weeks.

-## Restrictions

-FU is designed to still be strictly compliant with [ERC20](https://eips.ethereum.org/EIPS/eip-20) as written.
-However, to make things a little more interesting, there are some additional restrictions beyond what ERC20 literally requires.

-* Calls to `transfer` or `transferFrom` reduce the balance of the caller/`from` by exactly the specified amount
-* Calls to `transfer` or `transferFrom` increase the balance of `to` by a value that lies in the range of reasonable interpretations of how it should be calculated
-  * Lower bound: compute the tax amount exactly, round it up, then deduct it from the specified amount
-  * Upper bound: exactly compute the specified amount minus the tax, round it up

-"Normal" reflection tokens do not have these properties, and the author adopted them primarily to demonstrate mastery of the required numerical programming techniques.

 # Testing